 3. Skip the granulated white sugar and use stevia instead

-Stevia, a natural sweetener that comes from the leaf of the stevia plant, is another way to add sweetness to your baked goods without the spike that comes from granulated sugar.
+Stevia, a natural sweetener that comes from the leaf of the stevia plant, is another way to without the spike that comes from granulated sugar.
 Just be sure to steer clear of powdered stevia since it’s as refined as sugar.
 “Aim to use raw or liquid stevia since it hasn’t undergone as much processing,” Delcioppo says.

 Health benefit: Stevia has zero calories, no carbohydrates and zero glycemic index so it doesn’t cause sugar spikes the way refined sugar does.
 “You don’t feel that sugar high or crash,” Delcioppo says.